 Often times the most unfortunate catastrophes can produce the finest, most well preserved specimens for scientists to uncover.
 Just think of Pompeii: a deadly volcanic eruption buried a Roman city in scolding ash, and in the process created a veritable time capsule for Archaeologists a millennium later to investigate.
-But it not just archaeologists, paleontologists get a little help from tragic fate too sometimes.
+But it not just archaeologists that benefit from catastrophe, paleontologists sometimes get a little help from tragic fate as well.
 Many of the specimens on display in our Hall of Paleontology have tragic stories to tell: some were buried in flash floods or landslides and others suffered even more unusual fates that ended up preserving important information for science.

 Here are some examples of amazing fossils preserved under rather morbid circumstances: